AdaCore/ada-spark-rfcs/considered/definite_unconstrained_arrays.md

 * Whether there is a hard limit on the size of these arrays.
 Theoretically an array with that aspect and the index type `Long_Integer` would be 2 ***** 64 * element size bytes large.
-* Whether `Constrained` is a good name for that aspect.
+* Whether `Definite` is a good name for that aspect.
-* Whether the behaviour of arrays with this aspect is different from regular arrays.
-  Assignments to regular arrays must have the same size as the current contents of that array.
-As contrained arrays have their maximum possible size allocated in memory it is possible to assign them values of different lengths or append additional elements with the `&` operator.
-Both operations must not exceed the maximum size of the array type.

 ## Alternatives